Palau: Healthcare

+visiting American ophthalmologists.
+Belau National Hospital cannot treat certain brain hemorrhages necessitating emergency airlift to Taiwan.

 Transportation

-Palau International Airport provides scheduled direct flights with Guam, Manila, and Taipei.
-Palau Pacific Airways also has charter flights to and from Hong Kong and Macau.
+Palau International Airport provides scheduled direct flights with Guam (Antonio B. Won Pat International Airport), Manila (Ninoy Aquino International Airport), Brisbane (Brisbane International Airport) and Taipei (Taoyuan International Airport).
 In addition, the states of Angaur and Peleliu have regular service to domestic destinations.

+Air service has at times been spotty.
+Palau Micronesia Air, Asian Spirit and Pacific Flier provided service to the Philippines and other destinations at various times during the 2000s, but all suspended service.
+United Airlines provides near-daily service to and from Guam, and once-weekly service to Yap.
+Korean Air also runs a direct service three times per week to Incheon.
+Two to four times per week, China Airlines flies between Koror and Taipei.

+In May 2024, Nauru Airlines started direct weekly flights to Brisbane, Australia.
+This service was taken over by Qantas in December 2024 operating the “Palau Paradise Express” once a week from Brisbane with a Boeing 737-800.
+The route aims to enhance connectivity in the Pacific and boost tourism, trade, and people-to-people links, with support from the Australian and Palau governments.

-Freight, military, and cruise ships often call at Malakal Harbor, on Malakal Island outside Koror.
+Freight, military, and cruise ships often call at Malaehaka Harbor, on Malakal Island outside Koror.
 The country has no railways, and of the 61 km of highways, only 36 km are paved.
-Driving is on the right and the speed limit is 40 km/h.
+Driving is on the right, and the speed limit is 40 km/h.
 Taxis are available in Koror.
-They are not metered and fares are negotiable.
+They are not metered, and fares are negotiable.
 Transportation between islands mostly relies on private boats and domestic air services.
 However, there are some state-run boats between islands as a cheaper alternative.